CharlesVu/blackout-borders/README.md

 A really simple theme for Home Assistant... no borders, nothing, just pure black!

-Not sure how much more I can say about it, but here's some examples to give you some context.
+Not sure how much more I can say about it, but here's a few basic examples to give you some context.

 ### Example